Agent mode

 Start small - work iteratively

-Appfarm AI allows you to build Apps from scratch, with a planning process as the starting point, resulting in an agreed scope containing a set of tasks.
-The built-in instruction for the AI is to always use an MVP approach when building full apps, but you will still benefit from trying to keep the scope down ("start small") in your prompt.
+Appfarm AI enables you to build apps from scratch, with a planning process as the starting point, resulting in an agreed scope and a set of tasks.
+The agent is instructed to always use an MVP approach when building full apps, but you will still benefit from trying to keep the scope down ("start small") in your prompt.
 Appfarm AI is great at extending functionality for the app later.

 A reasonable initial scope is an app containing < 15 tasks in the planning process.
 However, note that some tasks could be small, and others large.
-For example, the AI could generate a task "Create all views", which could be huge if the initial scope is to create a complete CRM system with 50 different entities (object classes), and they should all be accessible as tables in the app.
+For example, the agent could generate a task "Create all views", which could be huge if the initial scope is to create a complete CRM system with 50 object classes (database tables), and they should all be accessible in the app.

 A good rule of thumb is to try to limit the number of entities requested to < 10 at once.
-For example, instead of "Create a full CMR system with all core functionality as the state-of-the-art best CRM SaaSes", try "Build a simple and modern CRM for the sales department of our B2B Office Equipment company <Company Name>.
-The app should have functionality and UI for tracking, adding and editing Companies, Contacts, Leads and Sales Activities, and a Dashboard with Sales KPIs".
+For example, instead of "Create a full CRM system with the same core functionality as state-of-the-art CRMs", try "Build a simple and modern CRM for the sales department of our B2B office equipment company called {Company Name}.
+The app should have functionality and UI for tracking, adding, and editing Companies, Contacts, Leads, and Sales Activities, along with a Dashboard with Sales KPIs".
 This prompt is specific, has context, and starts small (with a given set of 4 main entities).
 And the app can easily be extended once created.

 How the agent works

-When you give the agent a task or prompt, it receives your application model description as context.
-Based on its system instructions, it identifies available tools and determines which ones to use.
-Through these tools, the agent learns how building blocks work in Appfarm Create.
+When you give the agent a task or prompt, your application model is sent as context.
+Based on its system instructions, the custom agent knowledge, and the current location/selected component in Appfarm Create - the agent determines the intent, identifies the available tools and determines which ones to use.
+Through these tools, the agent learns how the many building blocks work in Appfarm Create.
 It then issues commands to insert, update, or delete parts of the application model.
 These commands function identically to actions performed by a human user, so the same guardrails and rules apply.

-The agent is currently able to implement the following concepts in Create:
+The agent is currently able to work with the following concepts in Appfarm Create:

 The agent is currently limited to working on smaller apps and will return an error if asked to modify large, complex applications.
 We currently recommend using it primarily for building new apps from scratch.